 When Premium Services are subscription based, the Content Provider needs to inform you how to end a subscription.
-This is stated in SMS’s you get from the Content Provider when you sign up, the welcoming SMS, the monthly subscription reminder SMS, or the SMS when you spent a certain amount during a certain period.
+This is stated in messages such as SMS’s you get from the Content Provider when you sign up, or a welcoming email or SMS, and often there are monthly subscription reminder SMS or emails.
+Depending on your country, you might even get a message or SMS when you spent a certain amount during a certain period.

 Alternatively, if your service is completely app-based or web portal based, you might be asked to log onto your account and end the subscription there, most commonly by unticking a box.